 The Leaf Life looks like something you’d pick up along a nature trail.
-Colored a cheery green and shaped like a fat leaf or a pointy slug, the Life comes from a line of vibes inspired by nature that I found too intriguing to ignore.
+Colored a cheery green and shaped like a fat leaf or a pointy slug, the Life is manufactured by BMS Factory and comes from a line of vibes inspired by nature that I found too intriguing to ignore.
 And I’m glad I tried one (the right one, perhaps), because… I really like it.

 The Life comes in a brown cardboard box that looks all eco-schmancy, but there’s nothing that makes this toy more eco-friendly than any other rechargeable vibe.
 It does come with a sweet storage bag.
 It does not charge magnetically, but instead one must impale the toy with a jack in the same way as with the Jopen Vanity vibes.
 You’d think this would make the toy far from waterproof, but no — somehow this thing is totally submersible.
 I don’t know how, but it is.

 The vibe itself is not as uniform and sleek as press photos make it look.
 It does, in fact, have a seam that runs all the way around it (noticeable with the fingertip but not with the clit), and its underside is brandished with a slew of small symbols, such as the PowerBullet logo and the “don’t throw me away” trashcan.
 Leaf acknowledges this fact, as its manual reads,

 Unfortunately we are forced to put them on due to international laws, so please do not be mad at us.
 Look on the bright side through, we made them very smooth and the same color as the rest of your toy so you more than likely will not really notice them anyway.

 (Anyone else get the sense this is directed toward cranky reviewers like myself?)
 But they’re right — the symbols are all on the non-business end of the toy, on the underside, so they’re easily forgotten.
 Still, all of this cheapens the overall feel of the design a bit.